newton-c/newton-c.github.io/CV.md

 ### Software
 - UCDP ID translations
   - For R and Python.
-Translates the old and new UCDP IDs for actors, conflicts, and dyads.
+Translates between the old and new UCDP IDs for actors, conflicts, and dyads.

   > [R](https://github.com/newton-c/UCDP_ID_translation_R)